rsodre/FulldomeCameraForUnity/README.md

 Suite of tools for building games for Fulldome.

-There are currently three approaches that can be used to simulate a fisheye lens on Unity.
+Here there are three approaches that can be used to simulate a fisheye lens on Unity.

-1.  **Fulldome Camera**: Renders the scene as a Cubemap and extract a Domemaster to the Camera.
+1.  **Fulldome Camera**: Renders the active camera as a 360 panorama (internally a Cubemap) and extracts a Domemaster from it.
-2.  **VFX Graph**: No camera tricks, use custom VFX blocks to distort particles around the camera, as  if it was a Fisheye lens (WIP, coming soon)
+2.  **VFX Graph** (experimental): No camera tricks, use custom VFX blocks to distort particles around the camera, as  if it was a Fisheye lens
-3.  **Shader Graph**: No camera tricks, use custom Shader Graph nodes to distort mesh vertices around the camera, as  if it was a Fisheye lens (WIP, coming soon)
+3.  **Shader Graph** (experimental): No camera tricks, use custom Shader Graph nodes to distort mesh vertices around the camera, as  if it was a Fisheye lens

 Get inspired and share your works at the [Unity 3D Fulldome Development](https://www.facebook.com/groups/640529606365067/) and [Fulldome Artists United](https://www.facebook.com/groups/FulldomeArtistsUnited/) groups.